Advice to pivot into AI Safety is likely miscalibrated

 - Social burn rate (foregone public impact): \(\gamma := \mathcal{I}_0 + d_0 + \varepsilon\).

 We don’t model congestion costs.
-Generally, employers who’ve filled a given role can ignore excess applications, and there’s a lot of evidence that they do (J. Horton, Kerr, and Stanton 2017; J. Horton and Vasserman 2021; J. J. Horton et al. 2024).
+Generally, once employers have filled a role, they ignore excess applications; there’s a lot of evidence they do (J. Horton, Kerr, and Stanton 2017; J. Horton and Vasserman 2021; J. J. Horton et al. 2024).

 8.1 Welfare Function and Optimality